corinnajentzsch/corinnajentzsch.github.io/research.md

 _Peer-reviewed_
 2015
-Co-editor, [Special Issue on “Militias in Civil Wars”](http://jcr.sagepub.com/content/59/5.toc "Militias in Civil Wars") in _Journal of Conflict Resolution_ (together with Stathis N. Kalyvas and Livia I. Schubiger).
+Co-editor, [Special Issue on “Militias in Civil Wars”](http://jcr.sagepub.com/content/59/5.toc "Militias in Civil Wars") in _Journal of Conflict Resolution_ 59(5) (together with Stathis N. Kalyvas and Livia I. Schubiger).

 2015
-[“Militias in Civil Wars.”](http://jcr.sagepub.com/content/59/5/755 "Militias in Civil Wars") _Journal of Conflict Resolution_ (together with Stathis N. Kalyvas and Livia I. Schubiger)
+[“Militias in Civil Wars.”](http://jcr.sagepub.com/content/59/5/755 "Militias in Civil Wars") _Journal of Conflict Resolution_ 59(5): 755-69 (together with Stathis N. Kalyvas and Livia I. Schubiger).

 2014
 [“Opportunities and Challenges to the Financing of African Union Peace Operations.”](http://www.jstor.org/stable/10.2979/africonfpeacrevi.4.2.86 "Financing of African Union Peace Operations") _African Conflict and Peacebuilding Review_ 4(2): 86-107.